 We have recently committed to a programme of kaitiekitanga within our business that will enable us to better measure, track, document and report on our business sustainability progress.
 This is a long term commitment and we are excited to be on this path.

 Want to join our team?

-If you are interested in a career in the fishing industry, talk to us about the area you are passionate about.
+If you are interested in a career in the seafood industry, talk to us about the area you are passionate about.
 Email firstname.lastname@example.org or call Nara Hayward on (06) 868 1644.